cyanit/surge/PaulTODO.md

 * Cleanup of bitmaps at close.
 Do they all get forgotten?
 * About Screen
   * Lets do proper git ID at make time also
+* don't do kMeta or kEasy - separate those out

 * Knobs glorious knobs
 * Strings file